 What Is Sever’s Disease?

-Sever’s disease, also known as calcaneal apophysitis, is the result of repetitive micro trauma to the growth plate (apophysis) of the heel (calcaneus).
+Sever’s disease, also known as calcaneal apophysitis, is the result of repetitive microtrauma to the growth plate (apophysis) of the heel (calcaneus).
 Because children are still growing the growth plate is considered “open”.
 During running the Achilles tendon pulls at the growth plate.
-If the repetitive stress is too great from running, the area where the Achilles tendon attaches to the heel, as well as the growth plate become inflamed and painful.
-The typical occurrence for Sever’s disease is with children between the ages of 7 to 15 years.
+If the repetitive stress is too great from running, the area where the Achilles tendon attaches to the heel, as well as the growth plate becomes inflamed and painful.
+The typical occurrence of Sever’s disease is with children between the ages of 7 to 15 years.

-It is important to improve your understanding with the nature of the child’s symptoms.
+It is important to improve your understanding of the nature of the child’s symptoms.
 These questions will help gather essential information: